 To Make This Homemade Cranberry Sauce You Will Need:

 First pick through the cranberries.
-There’s a good chance you’ll come across a few cransberries that still have the stem attached.
-Throw them into a colander and rinse under cool water.
+There’s a good chance you’ll find a few cranberries that still have the stem attached or ones that are mushy.
+Discarding the mushy cranberries and any stems you come across, add the cranberries into a colander and rinse under cool water.

 In a sauce pan over medium heat add in 1/2 cup both dark brown sugar and granulated sugar, 3/4 cup of orange juice, 1/4 cup of water with a pinch of kosher salt.